osmlab/atlas-checks/docs/maproulette_upload.md

 The command creates a new Challenge for each Atlas Check and country in the input data.
 For example: the following Challenges are created if the input data contains flags for EdgeCrossingEdgeCheck and SinkIslandCheck in USA and CAN:

-1. CAN - EdgeCrossingEdgeCheck
+1. Canada - EdgeCrossingEdgeCheck
 2. Canada - SinkIslandCheck
-2. USA - EdgeCrossingEdgeCheck
+2. United States - EdgeCrossingEdgeCheck
-3. USA - SinkIslandCheck
+3. United States - SinkIslandCheck

 Each Challenge is added to the project provided in the MapRoulette connection url.